Electrodynamics of Vortices in Quasi-2D Scalar Bose-Einstein Condensates: Introduction

-In this paper, starting from the microscopic Hermitian Hamiltonian of a non-rotating quasi-2D scalar bosons in the s-wave scattering limit \cite{pethick,Castin1998}, we define the superfluid velocity via the probability current, and present the condition of the conservation of the topological charges of the vortices in general ``beyond the GPE'' case, i.e., when the mean-field limit of the Heisenberg equation of motion has a dissipative term (e.g., \cite{pitaevskii1959,Gardiner1997,Choi1998,Kasamatsu2003,Blakie2008,Damski2010,Bradley2015,Liu2020}).
+In this paper, starting from the microscopic Hermitian Hamiltonian of a nonrotating quasi-2D scalar bosons in the s-wave scattering limit \cite{pethick,Castin1998}, we define the superfluid velocity via the probability current, and present the condition of the conservation of the topological charges of the vortices in general ``beyond the GPE'' case, i.e., when the mean-field limit of the Heisenberg equation of motion has a dissipative term (e.g., Refs. \cite{pitaevskii1959,Gardiner1997,Choi1998,Kasamatsu2003,Blakie2008,Damski2010,Bradley2015,Liu2020}).
 Using that condition, we show how vortices in a quasi-2D scalar BEC can be connected to the effective Maxwell's equations even beyond the PVM and without assuming a time-independent BEC number density.
-From such duality, we show that the phenomenological damped-PVM \cite{Mehdi2023} can be induced and generalized beyond the PVM description and present how to calculate the temporal change of the circulation.
+From such duality, we show that the damped-PVM \cite{Rica1990,Mehdi2023} can be alternatively induced and generalized beyond the PVM description and present how to calculate the temporal change of the circulation.
 Under the GPE + PVM, we show that the logarithmic vortex interaction may need correction if vortices move.
 We also show that one can recover previously known results when the fluctuations of the BEC number density are negligible.
+For a quick reference, we present the key ideas on the duality we constructed in Fig. \ref{fig:vortex-ED}.